 Users can utilize this application online and offline thanks to the web technology source code and its native cover.
 Offline, they can still text, upload photographs, and publish stories.

 Additionally, Instagram’s features are potent.
-For instance, IGTV for longer-than-a-minute videos, Instagram Reels for shorter videos, texting capabilities, Story for daily happenings of a personal nature, creative tools, etc.
+For instance, IGTV for longer-than-a-minute videos, Instagram Reels for shorter videos, texting capabilities, Stories for daily happenings of a personal nature, creative tools, etc.

 Right now, it has millions of monthly active users.
 It is a fantastic illustration of a hybrid app with fast performance.